Ratibus11/improved-localstorage/README.md

 # improved-localstorage

-A better way to interact and store data in a browser's localstorage.
+A better way to interact and store data in a `localstorage` container.

 ## Table of content

 -   [Installation](#installation)
 -   Usage

     -   Functions
         -   [`get(key[, options]`](#getkey-options)
         -   [`set(key, value)`](#setkey-value)